MuseMusicBot/MuseBot/README.md

 Some issues we are aware of:
 * Spotify playlist is quite slow
 * Thumbnail doesn't show in rare instances
-* You need to run the setup command to start requesting any music
+* ~~You need to run the setup command to start requesting any music~~ This is partially fixed in version 1.1

 <!-- ACKNOWLEDGEMENTS -->